As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 You will require a separate camper van ticket – available from the ticket page.

-3 nights camping in the beautiful surrounds of Braziers Park, Oxfordshire, is included with your weekend ticket, same-night included with day tickets.
+3 nights camping in the beautiful surrounds of Braziers Park, Oxfordshire, is included with your weekend ticket.

 For your safety the campsite is monitored 24 hours.